 - How much does it actually impact someone’s life?

 - And how much should you really care about all that?

 How do you measure all these things?

 And how attached can or should you become to the results of your massage therapy?

 How involved should you be in your client’s well-being?

 Results in Thai Massage therapy can vary greatly

-Sometimes you work on a client, and you are in flow.
+Sometimes you work on a client, and you are in the flow.
 You spontaneously know exactly what to do.
-Your session seems tailor made for your client, and you find all the right spots to work on.
+Your session seems tailor-made for your client, and you find all the right spots to work on.